FreeYourSoul/FSeam/docs/limitations.md

 # Known Limitations

-## Argument expecation on Non copiable object
+## Argument expectation on Non copyable object

-When using argument expectation with FSeam::Eq or FSeam::NotEq FSeam internally does copy of object into a tempory std::any in order to make the comparaison in the verify.
+When using argument expectation with FSeam::Eq or FSeam::NotEq FSeam internally does copy of object into a temporary std::any in order to make the comparison in the verify.
-This imply that it is impossible to use with non-copiable object :
+This imply that it is impossible to use with non-copyable object :

 For instance the following code is illegal
 ```cpp